William Clay Ford Sr.: Personal life

 Following the war, Ford married Martha Parke Firestone, the granddaughter of Harvey Firestone and Idabelle Smith Firestone, on June 21, 1947, at St. Paul's Episcopal Church in Akron, Ohio.
 William first met Martha at a lunch in New York City arranged and attended by both of their mothers, according to the biography The Fords.
 Martha then was a Vassar student who had the college nickname "Stoney."
 He was a naval cadet at St. Mary's U.S. Navy Pre-Flight School from 1943 to 1945.
 By that time both families had acquired considerable wealth, and the matchup between the grandchildren of two empire-builders was reported by numerous news outlets.
 The Akron Beacon Journal called the Firestone-Ford nuptials "the biggest society wedding in Akron's history" and "the biggest show Akron has seen in years" in numerous articles chronicling the event.
 The couple received gifts from F.B.I.
 Director J. Edgar Hoover, media publisher John S. Knight, and Mina Miller Edison.

-The couple had four children: Martha Parke Morse (b.
+The couple had four children: Martha Parke Ford Morse (b.
 1948), Sheila Firestone Ford Hamp (b.
 1951), William Clay Ford Jr. (b.
 1957), and Elizabeth Hudson Ford Kontulis (b.
 1961).
 As of 2018, his son William was the Executive Chairman of the Board of Directors of Ford Motor Company.
 He had previously been the chief executive officer and Chief Operating Officer of Ford.
-Their children Martha, Sheila, and William are Vice Chairmen of the Detroit Lions, while Sheila was announced to take over as principal owner and chairwoman in June 2020.
+Their children Martha, Sheila, and William are Vice Chairpersons of the Detroit Lions, while Sheila was announced to take over as principal owner and chairwoman in June 2020.